Rise to Success: Career Highlights of Alice Cooper

 1994: Release of The Last Temptation

-1995: Start of Solid Rock Foundation
+1995: Solid Rock Foundation Founded

-In 1995, Alice Cooper and his wife Sheryl started the Solid Rock Foundation.
+In 1995, Alice Cooper and his wife, Sheryl, started the Solid Rock Foundation.

-1996: South American Tour and Herod Role
+1996: South America Tour and Jesus Christ Superstar

 Loading Video...

-1997: A Fistful of Alice Album Release
+1997: Release of A Fistful of Alice

 1999: Release of The Life and Crimes of Alice Cooper

-July 19, 2000: Brutally Live Concert Filmed in London
+July 19, 2000: Brutally Live DVD Recording

-On July 19, 2000, Alice Cooper's concert in London, England, was recorded, later resulting in the DVD Brutally Live (2000).
+On July 19, 2000, Alice Cooper's concert in London, England, was recorded for the DVD Brutally Live.

 Loading Video...

-2001: That '70s Show Appearance
+2001: Guest appearance on That '70s Show

 Loading Video...